 Collagen is another helpful ingredient in bone broth, and it also happens to be the protein you have the most of in your body right now!

 Collagen helps support your skin and muscles.
 When you start to experience joint pain, aches, and wrinkled skin as you age, that’s because your collagen levels are decreasing.
 Consuming more collagen has been proven to significantly improve skin firmness and wrinkles.7

 The third advantage of bone broth comes from the vitamins and minerals it contains, including calcium and magnesium.

 Magnesium is essential to muscle, heart, and kidney health,8 while calcium is key to healthy teeth and bones, as well as maintaining your heart and other muscles.9

 To Cook or Not to Cook…

 There’s well-documented value to the main components of bone broth, and I cook with it whenever I can.
 I also enjoy it on cold nights or when we're camping.
-(If you don't want the mess and stress of making bone broth yourself, buy it the same place I do.)

 However, I’ll be honest: I really don’t want a steaming mug of broth for breakfast or after a hard workout!
 For convenient, concentrated animal-based protein without the meaty flavor, I choose chocolate or vanilla Paleo-Inspired All-In-One Protein Shakes.